The study of final things.

 Historicist isn’t as common anymore but it still has its adherents.
 It largely ties various events in history to particular mentions in Scripture.
 In other words, it commonly looks to tie end times fulfillments to particular points in time and space.
 Preterist and Futurist have a tendency to do the same but much less.
 How?
-Well, the Preterist will read the end times fulfillments as being largely completed in the times shortly after Christ’s death leaving the rest to be fulfilled into the present time.
-Futurist, if you couldn’t guess by the name, places much of the end times fulfillments into the future.
+Well, the Preterist will read the end times fulfillment as being largely completed in the times shortly after Christ’s death leaving the rest to be fulfilled into the present time.
+Futurist, if you couldn’t guess by the name, places much of the end times fulfillment into the future.
 Those with a more Spiritual (or Spiritualist) view take many of the fulfillments less literally and lean toward a metaphorical interpretation that can be applied to all of the time since Christ to the present – what some have termed the “Present-age” view.

 These four overarching angles do not get as much time spoken about these days as the next 3 terms/positions.
 Those include Premillennial, Postmillennial, and Amillennial.
 I want to note that these 3 are not concerned with the end times as a whole as much as they are focused on a particular event – the millennial kingdom as mentioned in Revelation 20:2-7.

 Premillennial – before the millennium – Christ’s return ushers in the millennial kingdom.

 Postmillennial – after the millennium – a period of prosperity & Christ-likeness lead by Christians leading up to Christ’s return.

 Amillennial – not a “real” millennium – there is no literal, physical millennial kingdom.
 The millennium refers instead to this present church age.